 Treatment.
 Fifth disease is usually mild and requires no treatment other than rest.
 If needed, acetaminophen or anti-itch medication may help relieve symptoms.
 However, parvovirus B19 can cause serious complications in people with a weakened immune system or chronic anemia, or in women who are pregnant.
 Then it's important to see a doctor.

 Eczema, or "atopic dermatitis," affects about one in 10 babies and children.
 Symptoms can begin before a child's first birthday and almost always by age 5.
 Eczema begins as an itchy rash on the face, elbows, or knees that may spread to other areas including the scalp and behind the ears.
 The rash may get better and even go away at times, but it keeps coming back.

 Cause.
 Genes and environmental factors -- such as foods, pollen, dust, animal dander -- are believed to cause eczema.
 Kids with eczema have an increased risk of having allergies and asthma.

 Prevention.
 You can't keep your child from getting eczema, but you can help prevent it from flaring.
 Dry skin is a trigger, so moisturize your child's skin often, especially after baths.
 Have her wear soft clothes in fabrics that "breathe" such as cotton.
 Avoid perfumed soaps or lotions as well as bubble baths because they can irritate the skin.
+Also don't overuse soap because it can dry out the skin.
+Oatmeal baths may help prevent flares.
 Recognize signs of skin infection and treat them early.

 Treatment.
 Cool baths can help relieve itching.
 Your child's doctor may have other advice and prescribe treatment, if necessary.
 This may include corticosteroid creams or ointments, topical medications, tar preparations, antihistamines to relieve itching, and oral or topical antibiotics for infections that can accompany flares.